goruck/nilm/README.md

 ### Algorithm Selection

 Energy disaggregation is a highly underdetermined and a single-channel Blind Source Separation (BSS) problem² which makes it difficult to obtain accurate predictions.
-You need to extract more than one source from a single observation.
+Let $M$ be the number of household applainces and $i$ be the index referring to the $i$-th applaince.
+The aggregate power consumption $x$ at a given time $i$ is the sum of the power consumption of all appliances $M$, denoted by $y_i\forall{i=1,...,M}$ Therefore the total power consumption $x$ at a given time $t$ can expressed in the equation below.

+$$x(t)=\sum_{i=1}^My_i(t)+\epsilon_{noise}(t) \tag{1}$$

+Where $\epsilon_{noise}$ is a noise term.
+The goal of this project is to solve the inverse problem and estiate the appliance power consumption $y_i$, given the aggregate power signal $x$.

 Past approaches have included factorial hidden Markov models (FHMM)¹ and various event-based methods with some success⁶.

-You can also solve the single-channel BSS problem can by using sequence-to-sequence (seq2seq) learning with neural networks, and it can applied to the NILM problem using both convolutional and recurrent neural networks³.
+You can also solve the single-channel BSS problem can by using sequence-to-sequence (seq2seq) learning with neural networks, and it can applied to the NILM problem using transformers, convolutional and recurrent neural networks³.
 Seq2seq learning involves training a deep network to map between an input time series, such as the aggregate power readings the case of NILM, and a output sequence, such as the estimated energy consumption of a single appliance.
 A sliding input window is typically used to training the network which generates a corresponding window of the output.
 This method produces multiple predictions for each appliance in the output so an average of the predictions is used for the final result.
 Some of the predictions will be more accurate than others, especially those near the midpoint of the input sliding window.
 The averaging will tend to lower the overall accuracy of the predictions.

 Some of the disadvantages of of seq2seq leaning can mitigated by sequence-to-point learning (seq2point) for single-channel BSS⁴.
 You also use a sliding input signal window in this approach, however the network is trained to predict the output signal only at the midpoint of the window which makes the prediction problem easier on the network, leading to more accurate results.

 I selected the seq2point learning approach for my prototype system and my implementation was inspired and guided by work described by Michele D'Incecco, Stefano Squartini and Mingjun Zhong⁵.
+I developed a variety of seq2point learning models using Tensorflow as shown in the Python module [define_models.py](./ml/define_models.py) but focussed my work on the models `transformer` and `cnn`.

 ### Datasets